Custom Range Slider Using Anchor Positioning & Scroll-Driven Animations

 Anchor positioning is an upgrade of position: absolute here.
 Instead of positioning the element relatively to an ancestor having position: relative we can consider any element on the page called an “anchor”.
 To define an anchor we use anchor-name with whatever value you want.
 It’s mandatory to use the dashed indent notation like with custom properties.
 That same value can later be used within the absolute element to link it with the “anchor” using position-anchor.

-The inset-area CSS property enables an anchor-positioned element to be positioned relative to the edges of its associated anchor element by placing the positioned element on one or more tiles of an implicit 3×3 grid, where the anchoring element is the center cell.
+The position-area CSS property enables an anchor-positioned element to be positioned relative to the edges of its associated anchor element by placing the positioned element on one or more tiles of an implicit 3×3 grid, where the anchoring element is the center cell.

 ref